TheIronYard--Orlando/2015--SUMMER--FEE/05--Monday-Review+Preview/README.md

 ### Making Blueprints

-Some of your homework assignments for the week will be duplicating functionality based on a [reference implementation](http://en.wikipedia.org/wiki/Reference_implementation).
+Some of your homework assignments for the week will be duplicating functionality based on a [reference implementation](http://en.wikipedia.org/wiki/Reference_implementation) provided in [a series of articles on Tympanus.net](http://tympanus.net/codrops/category/blueprints/).
+Since our focus is on JavaScript in the browser and not HTML and CSS (yet), start by copying the code provided in the reference implementations into files in your `TIY-Assignments` repo.

-* Create directories for `NestedAccordion`, `FullWidthTabs`, and `QuotesRotator`
+Create directories named [`NestedAccordion`](http://tympanus.net/codrops/2013/03/29/nested-accordion/), [`FullWidthTabs`](http://tympanus.net/codrops/2014/03/21/responsive-full-width-tabs/), and [`QuotesRotator`](http://tympanus.net/codrops/2013/03/29/quotes-rotator/).
+Try `git add`-ing these empty directories and report what happens in your _WIP Issue_ as a comment.
+Are you crazy?
+What just happened?
+Can you find some resource that explains why?
+Link to it and re-explain more better in your own words.

-* try `git add` on empty directories: what happens? why do you think? what can you find about it?
+Now create files in each directory: `index.html`, `styles.css`, and `scripts.js`.
+Don't put anything in them yet, but `git add` them nonetheless.
+Did that work differently?
+What's going on here?
+Can you explain it?
+Find some research to back up your hypothesis and link to it.
+Don't worry, I'll wait for you.

-* copy example code: HTML into `index.html`, CSS into `styles.css`, JS into `scripts.js`
+Copy the code from the reference implementation into the appropriate files (I'm not gonna tell you which).
+Commit those and push them into your _WIP Branch_...
+You _were_ using your _WIP Branch_, right?

 #### BEAST MODE